ridiculous/duck_puncher/README.md

 ```

 The register method takes the same options as [Duck#initialize](https://github.com/ridiculous/duck_puncher/blob/master/lib/duck_puncher/duck.rb#L11)
 and will be used to configure punches.
-If you intend to use it for "soft punches" with `punch`, then the `:class` option can be omitted.
-Otherwise, the class name of the target will be inferred from the name of the module when you call `punch!`

-To use your custom punches:
+Activate a custom punch:

 ```ruby
 DuckPuncher.punch! :CustomPunch